Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-A difference of 10 to 15 mm Hg for systolic pressure that shows up repeatedly is a risk marker for vascular disease and for a greater risk of developing cardiovascular disease and related complications during the next 10 years.
+A difference of 10 to 15 mm Hg for systolic pressure that shows up repeatedly is a risk factor for vascular disease and for a greater risk of developing cardiovascular disease and related complications during the next 10 years.

 Your doctor may measure your blood pressure in both arms to see if you have high blood pressure (hypertension).
 If your blood pressure is higher in one arm, your doctor will probably use the blood pressure reading from that arm to monitor your blood pressure.